PeterCaine/VU_Thesis_Aspect_Extraction_Category_Detection/README.md

 - G. Qiu,  B. Liu,  J. Bu,  and C. Chen.
 Opinion word expansion and target extraction through double propagation.
 Computational linguistics, 37(1):9–27, 2011
 - H.  Xu,  B.  Liu,  L.  Shu,  and  P.  S.  Yu.
 Double  embeddings  and  cnn-based  sequence labeling for aspect extraction.arXiv preprint arXiv:1805.04601, 2018
 - W. Xue, W. Zhou, T. Li, and Q. Wang.
 Mtna:  a neural multi-task model for aspect category classification and aspect term extraction on restaurant reviews.
 In Proceed-ings of the Eighth  International Joint Conference  on  Natural  Language Processing (Volume 2: Short Papers), pages 151–156, 2017.

+## Thesis
+a copy of the written part of the thesis is available at https://www.overleaf.com/read/njddhvnzvfzs